Editorial Assessment for Creative Writers

 I am a Partner Member of the Alliance of Independent Authors (ALLi).

-• Want feedback on opening chapters or a key section of your manuscript
+• You would like professional feedback on the opening of your manuscript

-• Would like early editorial insight before committing to a full manuscript critique
+• You want editorial insight before committing to a full manuscript critique

 Pricing